 Marketers can now:

-- Control which trigger gets run to granular customer segments, using an intuitive drag-and-drop interface.
+- Control which trigger gets run to granular customer segments, using a drag-and-drop interface.

 - Flexibly combine over 30 rules based on behavioral, transactional and contextual data.